Estimate Time4 min

 Potential opportunities

-M&T Bank (),3 based in Buffalo, New York, is one regional bank that has exemplified these features.
+Buffalo, New York-based M&T Bank () is a regional bank that I think could have a bright future.
 In April 2022, the company completed its acquisition of People's United Financial.
-The combined entity created a $200 billion banking franchise serving communities in the Northeast and Mid-Atlantic states, with strong credit quality, a diverse deposit base, and a solid balance sheet.
+The combined entity created a $200 billion banking franchise serving communities in the Northeast and Mid-Atlantic states, and boasts strong credit quality, a diverse deposit base, and a solid capital position.

-Another example is Popular (),4 which does business as Banco Popular de Puerto Rico and is the largest bank in Puerto Rico.
-With a broad deposit base and significant excess capital, this bank has appeared well insulated from the concerns that brought down the banks mentioned earlier.
+I'll also highlight Popular (),2 the largest bank in Puerto Rico.
+With a broad deposit base and significant excess capital, this bank appears well-insulated from the concerns that brought down the banks that failed during the 2023 regional banking crisis.

 Headshot of Matt Reed.